AndyA/fixed-sort/README.md

 //  ];
 ```

+The ranking function maps values to the groups in which they belong.
+The values that denote groups don't have to be integers (as in the example above); in fact they don't even have to be numbers although that's often a convenient choice.

 ### Performance

 Each value in the array being sorted is resolved into its sort rank only once - even though the sort algorithm may visit it many times.
-The cache is discarded when the function returned by `fixedSort()` goes out of scope.
+The cache for these values is discarded when the function returned by `fixedSort()` goes out of scope.

 ## License